Baldarello/localization-pro/backend/README.md

 ## Configuration

-The backend requires an environment file to store sensitive configuration like email credentials.
+The backend requires an environment file to store configuration and sensitive credentials.

 1.  **Create an environment file:**
-    Inside the `backend/` directory, create a copy of `.env.example` and name it `.env`.
+    Inside the `backend/` directory, create a new file named `.env`.
-    ```sh
-    cp .env.example .env
-    ```

 2.  **Edit the `.env` file:**
     Open `backend/.env` and fill in the values for your environment.